doc4d/docs/docs/Extensions/develop-components.md

 - preview code, show/edit [documentation](../Project/documentation.md), display/edit [Method Properties](../Project/project-method-properties.md),
 - run methods,
 - restore from trash or empty trash.

+### Compiling component

+You can compile a component [directly from the host project](../Project/compiler.md#compile-components), without having to open it separately, provided it is compliant with the [requirements](../Project/compiler.md#requirements).

 ### Search and replace